vytautaskubilius/infrastructure-modules/modules/route53_dns_record/README.md

 # Route53 DNS record

 This simple module takes a map of DNS records and creates them in AWS Route53.
+The keys in the `record_map` must be unique.

 # Usage